RaufR/DataStructureSeries/docs/Dictionaries.md

 ## Helping functions

 Lets add some more helping functions in dictionary class.
+With helping function dictionary data structure can do much more.

 ##### count()